 Their successful 2004 expedition to the source of the Oxus River in the Wakhjir Valley and across the Dilisang Pass to Misgar in Pakistan was supported by the 2004 GORE-TEX Brand ® Shipton/Tilman Grant awarded by W.L.
 Gore & Associates, Inc. Read the expedition report, or read it on W.L.
 Gore's / WINDSTOPPER ® Adventure Diaries.
 Play the expedition slide show.

 In 2005, they were consultants for the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) and Aga Khan Foundation-Afghanistan on Tourism Promotion in Wakhan District, Badakhshan, Afghanistan.

-They wrote and coordinated Wakhan & the Afghan Pamir, a 16-page tourism brochure with descriptive text, route information and detailed two-page route map, which will be published by the Aga Khan Foundation-Afghanistan in June 2006.
+They wrote and coordinated Wakhan & the Afghan Pamir, a 16-page tourism brochure with descriptive text, route information and detailed two-page route map, which will be published by the Aga Khan Foundation-Afghanistan in June 2006 for their Wakhan tourism development program.
 To view a preview, visit photographer Matthieu Paley's website; click on "Books", then on "Wakhan & the Afghan Pamir" (best viewed with Flash).